phetsims/gas-properties/doc/model.md

 The model consists of a particle system and a container, engaged in rigid-body collisions.
 All quantities (pressure, temperature, volume, speed, kinetic energy) are derived from the state of the particle system and the container, using the _Ideal Gas Law_.
-The model may also designate one quantity to hold constant while the other quantities are varied.
+The model also supports hold one quantity constant while the other quantities are varied.

 ## Constants, Symbols, and Units